ARR4N/specops/getting-started/README.md

 go run getting-started.spec.go compile
 ```

 This will print the compiled EVM bytecode to `stdout`.
+The first time you run it you may see some logs about fetching dependencies, but from then on it will only output the compiled contract.

 ## Development